jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-3.md

 +++
-title=  "Division of Labour is Limited by the Size of the Market"
-# heading=  Chapter 3 of Book 1 of the Wealth of Nations Simplified
-date=  2020-01-27
-image=  "/covers/wn.jpg"
-description=  "Market Size is the Most Important Factor that Leads to the Division of Labour in Society"
+title=  "Division of Labour is Limited by the Size of the Market" heading=  "Chapter 3 of Book 1 of the Wealth of Nations Simplified" date=  2020-01-27 image=  "/covers/wn.jpg" description=  "Market Size is the Most Important Factor that Leads to the Division of Labour in Society"